 Scottish Care and Self-directed Support

 Scottish Care is at the forefront of the national policy agenda and was closely involved in the development of the Self-Directed Support Act and its Statutory Guidance.
 We are committed to ensuring that the human rights principles of participation and dignity, involvement, collaboration and informed choice, which lie at the heart of the SDS Act are embedded in provider practice across Scotland.

 The majority of the services supported by Scottish Care members are delivered to older people.
 We are convinced that for self-directed support to result in the desired change in practice and experience for supported individuals in Scotland, that it has to become an effective model of delivering social care support for older people in particular.

 In the May-July of 2015 Scottish Care undertook two pieces of research to ascertain the relative uptake of and experience of self-directed support for older people in Scotland.
 This research is from the perspective of providers of older people’s support and whilst not claiming to be exhaustive nevertheless provides an indication of the scope and challenges facing the implementation of this key Scottish Government strategy.
 You will find it here.

 From 2012-2015 we ran the People as Partners project designed to build the capacity of the independent care sector to be responsive to the emerging self-directed support policy and Act.

 In January 2016, as a result of our 2015 research, we received funding to undertake work on older people and self-directed support.
-We are now working in partnership with North Ayrshire Health and Social Care Partnership and NHS Highland on a project called, Getting it Right for Older People (North Ayrshire) and Getting it Right with Older People (Highland) and self-directed Support.
+From 2017 to summer 2018 we worked in partnership with North Ayrshire Health and Social Care Partnership and NHS Highland on a project called, Getting it Right for Older People (North Ayrshire) and Getting it Right with Older People (Highland) and self-directed Support.